Todor Zhivkov: Fall

 On 11 December, only a month after Zhivkov's ousting, Mladenov called for the Communist Party to give up its guaranteed right to rule.
 The Central Committee fell into line two days later, calling for free elections in the spring and asking the National Assembly to delete the portions of the Constitution that enshrined the party's "leading role".
 On 15 January, the National Assembly struck out the portions of the constitution giving the Communist Party a monopoly of power.
-Thus, within only two months of Zhivkov losing power, the Communist system he had dominated for 33 years was no more.
+Thus, within only two months of Zhivkov losing power, the Communist system he had helped to create, and which he had dominated for 35 years, was no more.

 While he was initially shown reverence in public upon removal, that had changed by 17 November, when he was sharply criticised in parliament.
 On 13 December, Zhivkov was expelled from the party for what Lukanov described as "gross violations of laws and gross mistakes in politics".
 Mladenov contended that Zhivkov's stewardship had left the country in "a near heart-attack condition".
 The party also began an investigation into what it considered Zhivkov's "high living".